Baseball Card Value Guide 2026

 - BGS (Beckett Grading Services) - Sub-grades for detailed assessment, Black Label 10 is premium

-- SGC (Sportscard Guaranty) - Growing in popularity, often faster turnaround
+- SGC (Sportscard Guaranty) - Growing in popularity, often faster turnaround, well regarded for vintage

 What Graders Look For